NutekSecurity/dream/src/prepare.md

 that one you can use in the terminal and the other you can use in the GUI (normal system window).
 It's also very fast and responsive.

+Right now the new upcoming text editor is [Zed](https://zed.dev/).
+It's made in Rust and it's very fast and responsive.
+It's also very powerful.
+It's also free and open source.

 ## Get yourself good browser

 I recommend [Firefox](https://www.mozilla.org/en-US/firefox/new/).
 It is